💔 Broken promise: Finance Minister Lindner rejects climate money 'for now'

 🍃 The CO2 price in Germany and its development in climate protection

-🏭 Impact on traffic and building sectors
+🏭 Impact on the transport and building sectors

-The German CO2 price is part of the national emissions trading system, which covers the areas of transport and buildings that are not covered by European emissions trading.
-With a starting price of 25 euros per ton in 2021, an increase to 55 to 65 euros was planned by 2025, but this had to be adjusted due to political developments.
+The German CO2 price is part of the national emissions trading system, which covers the transport and building sectors, not subject to the European emissions trading scheme.
+Starting at €25 per ton in 2021, an increase to between €55 and €65 by 2025 was planned, but this had to be adjusted due to political developments.

 📜 Legal basis and pricing